sertansenturk/tomato/README.md

 6. Is **tomato** a fruit or vegetable?

-    It is a culture-specific matter.
+    It has a culture-specific answer.

 Authors
 -------